Fort Drum (Philippines): Construction

 Construction began in April 1909 and lasted for five years.
 The rocky island was levelled by U.S. Army Corps of Engineers and was built up with thick layers of steel-reinforced concrete into a massive structure roughly resembling a battleship, 350 ft long, 144 ft wide, and with a top deck 40 ft above water at mean low tide.
 The 14 in M1909 guns and their two custom built M1909 turrets, named Batteries Marshall and Wilson, were delivered and installed by 1916.
 The M1909 guns were specially designed for Fort Drum and were not deployed elsewhere.
 The secondary 6 in M1908MII guns on M1910 pedestal mounts in casemates, Batteries Roberts and McCrea, were installed the same year.

 Searchlights, anti-aircraft batteries, and a 60 ft lattice-style fire control tower were mounted on the fort's upper surface.
 The living quarters for the approximately 240 officers and enlisted men, along with the power generators, plotting rooms and ammunition magazines, were located deep inside the fort.

-Battery Marshall was named for Brigadier General William Louis Marshall, Civil War Medal of Honor recipient and Chief of Engineers 1908–1910.
+Battery Marshall was named for Brigadier General William Louis Marshall, Chief of Engineers 1908–1910.
 Battery Wilson was named for Brigadier General John Moulder Wilson, Civil War Medal of Honor recipient and Chief of Engineers 1897–1901.
 Battery Roberts was named for Benjamin K. Roberts, a cavalry, artillery, and coast artillery officer, who was made Chief of Artillery for one day in 1905 prior to his retirement.
 Battery McCrea was named for Tully McCrea, an artillery officer in the American Civil War.